huaweicloud/terraform-provider-huaweicloud/docs/data-sources/csbs_backup_policy.md

 !> **WARNING:** It has been deprecated.

 The HuaweiCloud CSBS Backup Policy data source allows access of backup Policy resources.
-This is an alternative to `huaweicloud_csbs_backup_policy_v1`

 ## Example Usage